 Strong partnerships with the local communities

-We strive to form partnerships with the local communities, from farmers to important community organizations, building a healthy working relationship that is based upon respect and trust.
-These farmers and local communities are taking great care to grow the high-quality, delicious coffee that we offer to our customers, and they take just as much care and effort to take care of the people that they employ.
+We strive to form partnerships with local communities, from farmers to impactful community organizations, building healthy working relationships that are based upon respect and trust.
+These farmers and local communities are taking great care to grow high-quality, delicious coffee, and taking equal care and effort to support the people they employ.

-The price coffee farmers get paid for coffee has gone up 30 percent in 2021.
-Coffee farmers needed the financing to maintain their plants and keep their workers busy during the pandemic just to be around to enjoy rising prices.
+In 2021, coffee farmers saw a 30 percent increase in the sale price of their goods.
+Coffee farmers needed the financing to maintain their plants and keep their workers busy during the pandemic.

-The foundation of economic well-being for small farmers who grow coffee is having the funding they need to stay in business to enjoy the rewards of their work when good times finally come to their industry.
+The foundation of economic well-being for small coffee farmers is adequate funding to stay in business and enjoy the fruits of their labor.

 Ethical and sustainable sourcing solutions

-With this in mind, our buying policy is based in ethical, sustainable sourcing solutions, and we are always looking for more ways to give back to the communities that we work with.
-That is why here at Twiga Coffee, 10% of all sales are donated back to the communities that we work with, primarily to children’s foundations and environmental foundations, so that we can be sure that we are helping preserve the beauty and sustainability of these regions.
+Our buying policy is based in ethical, sustainable sourcing solutions, and we are always looking for more ways to give back to the communities that we work with.
+That is why 10% of all sales are donated back to the communities that we work with, primarily to environmental foundations.
+We want to ensure that we are helping to preserve the beauty and sustainability of these important regions.